e-minguez/ose-tests/README-offline-images.md

 The following sections shows the images used by the tests so there is no need to perform these steps, it is just a reference.

-The list of registries and images that the tests use can be observed in the [test/utils/image/manifest.go](https://github.com/kubernetes/kubernetes/blob/master/test/utils/image/manifest.go).
+The list of registries and images that the tests use can be observed in the [test/utils/image/manifest.go](https://github.com/openshift/origin/blob/master/vendor/k8s.io/kubernetes/test/utils/image/manifest.go).

-The following snippet will output the list of images already pulled in the cluster:
+The following snippet will output the list of images already pulled in the cluster at the time of writting the document.
+Please check [the current list of images just in case](https://github.com/openshift/origin/blob/master/vendor/k8s.io/kubernetes/test/utils/image/manifest.go):

 ```bash
 export TOOLSIMAGE="registry.example.com/rhel7/support-tools:latest"